Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: General necessary conditions

 \section{General necessary conditions}

-Let us begin by investigating necessary conditions for the set \eqref{eq:theset} to contain all rationals from a non-degenerate open interval.
+Let us begin by investigating necessary conditions for the set defined in \eqref{eq:theset} to contain all rational numbers from a non-degenerate open interval.
 Keeping in mind the intended substitution $x_i=1/n_i$ for a lacunary sequence of positive integers $(n_i)_{i=1}^{\infty}$, let us first treat $(x_i)_{i=1}^{\infty}$ as just any decreasing sequence of positive real numbers for which $\sum_i x_i$ converges.
 Consider the set of both finite and infinite sums of its terms:

 This set is often called the \emph{achievement set} of the series $\sum_i x_i$.
 Already Kakeya \cite{Kak14a,Kak14b} observed that the condition

 implies that $A((x_i)_{i=1}^{\infty})$ is a Cantor set in the topological sense.
 In particular, it is a compact set with empty interior.
 This is not too hard to see and we can, in fact, reach the same conclusion from a slightly weaker hypothesis.